Job Announcement – Senior Programs Manager

 - Program headquarters is a standard office setting on the second floor of a multi-story building, requiring use of an elevator for access.

-- Environment with diverse populations routinely coming in for workshops or training.
+- Environment with diverse populations internally and externally, with community members routinely coming in for workshops or trainings.

 - Submit a resume, cover letter, and supplemental questionnaire by e-mail to Lynn Rivas at firstname.lastname@example.org.
-Please include RECEPTION AREA PROGRAM ASSISTANT APPLICATION as the subject line in the email.
-Materials submitted after March 15 will not be considered.
+Please include Senior Programs Manager as the subject line in the email.

 - Supplemental questionnaire: